How does Allah reward the sick and why should we make the most of our health

 We ask Allah to protect us from ghafla (delusion).

-We ask Allah to enable us to help our brothers and sisters and to connect our blood ties and families and be good to our parents, neighbours and friends.
+We ask Allah to enable us to help our brothers and sisters and to maintain good relations with our blood relatives and families and be good to our parents, neighbours and friends.
 Ameen

 Delivered by Shaykh Haytham in his online Hadith Qudsi course.

 November 24, 2023